laughingbiscuit/apickli-shell/README.md

 ## Docker

-In the example, `docker` to ensure that the tests are repeatable on any machine.
+Docker can be used to ensure that the tests are repeatable on any machine from a clean environment.
 This can be considered a _Best Practice_ (particularly if you have complex dependencies or are writing to the filesystem) but is optional.
-Really, all we do is generate a shell script.
+Really, all this tool does is generate a shell script.

 ## Future Improvements